 - Bimonthly Art of Medicine meetings where faculty and students discuss other aspects of being an effective physician, dealing with ethical issues, and finding personal balance to avoid burnout

-- Monthly Master Clinician sessions where students lead an interesting case presentation followed by discussions from consulting specialists on the case
+- Monthly Master Clinician sessions where students lead interesting case presentations followed by discussions from consulting specialists on the case

 Other Curriculum Components:

-Orientation: Asheville students will complete the transition course in Asheville.
-This will include an orientation to Mission Hospital and its ancillary services, training in all pertinent electronic health records, surgery skills lab, and orientation to surgical scrub/OR procedures.
+Orientation: Asheville students complete the transition course in Asheville.
+This includes an orientation to Mission Hospital and its ancillary services, training in all pertinent electronic health records, surgery skills lab, and orientation to surgical scrub/OR procedures.
 Other student services include access to MAHEC library, UNC-A student health and gym services, and getting to know the community itself.

-Didactics: Students meet weekly as a group for a variety of didactic sessions consisting of case studies, problem-based learning sessions, core lectures, direct observation with patients, and skills labs.
+Didactics: Students meet weekly as a group for a variety of didactic sessions consisting of case studies, problem-based learning sessions, core lectures, and skills labs.

-Testing and evaluations: All students will take the same standardized testing as their cohorts in Chapel Hill, including OSCE exams and NBME shelf examinations.
+Testing and evaluations: All students take the same standardized testing as their cohorts in Chapel Hill, including OSCE exams and NBME shelf examinations.
 These will be administered at or near the end of the third year.
-The surgery shelf exam will be administered at the end of the inpatient weeks toward the end of November.
+The surgery shelf exam is administered at the end of the inpatient block weeks toward the end of November.
 Students will be evaluated regularly by their faculty.

 Fourth Year Curriculum: The fourth year curriculum will revert to block months.
-Because of the relatively small amount of hospital experience, students are required to take a second acting internship in addition to the four required 4th year selectives.
-All the major specialties will be offered to students.
-At least one month in the fourth year will be required in rural WNC.
-A one month rotation in global health through Shoulder to Shoulder will be available to all students and can fulfill the Science of Medicine requirement.
+Asheville campus students have the same fourth year requirements as Chapel Hill students, including a one month rural rotation.
+All required courses and many electives are available in both Asheville and rural settings.
+A one month rotation in global health through Shoulder to Shoulder will be available to all students.
 Students will also be able to do other away rotations if desired.

-- Asheville Campus students have scored above the national average and at least equal to their peers at UNC in both the SHELF exams administered in core clerkships and STEP 2 clinical knowledge and skills exams administered during the 4th year (2009 – 2013 mean score: 251).
+- Asheville Campus students have scored above the national average and at least equal to their peers at UNC in both the SHELF exams administered in core clerkships and STEP 2 exams.

-- Asheville students are able to obtain their first choice of residency programs.
+- Asheville students have obtained their first choice of residency programs, including competitive programs.

-- We already have two students completing their residency in WNC, one in our geriatric fellowship program, and more have expressed they are planning to return after training.
+- We currently have several students in WNC in our OB residency, FM residency, and geriatric fellowship programs with more who have expressed plans to return after training.